 1. Gain Support and Commitment

-Effective compliance programs require oversight from the governing board.
-Support from the top is very important; there can be no program at all, much less an effective one, without the vision and guidance of the board.
-It is the board that officially recognizes the need for a compliance program and authorizes its launch and implementation, including the recruitment and retention of a compliance officer.
-An organization with an effective compliance program will have a culture of accountability and a demonstrated commitment from management through its communication to the organization.
-Depending on the organization, a resolution or memo from the board stating its unequivocal support for the program is a strong beginning.
-(See Appendix A.10 Sample Board of Directors Resolution.)
-In some organizations it might come from the chairman of the board, in others from the CEO.
-Whatever the source, board endorsement must be in a written format; it must communicate unqualified support for and commitment to the compliance process and ethical business behavior; and it must be effectively communicated to everyone.
+Compliance and ethics begins with the governing authority.
+Support from the top is critical.
+The Department of Justice states that, “The Company’s top leaders – the board of directors and executives – set the tone for the rest of the company.”
+There can be no program at all, much less an effective one, without the vision, support, and guidance of the board.
+It is the board that officially recognizes the need for a compliance and ethics program and authorizes its launch and implementation, including the hiring of a compliance officer.
+The first step toward implementation of a compliance and ethics program is management’s communication of its commitment.
+A resolution or memo from the board stating its unequivocal support for the program establishes a strong foundation.
+The source of such a statement may be different depending on the organization.
+In some organizations, it might come from the chairperson of the board, while in others it may come from the CEO.
+A university or college may want the statement to come from the dean or university president.
+Whatever the source, board/high-level endorsement should be in a written format, it must communicate support for and commitment to the compliance process and ethical business behavior, and it must be effectively communicated to everyone.

-One option is for the chairman of the board, CEO or most senior leader to distribute the memo or resolution to all business unit leaders.
-The business unit leader then distributes the document to managers so that everyone gets this message and it is reinforced so that everyone in management endorse the compliance program.
-This approach also makes the compliance program directly accessible to staff and gives staff an opportunity to discuss the document in relatively small groups.
+One option is for the chairperson of the board, CEO, dean, or other top-level executive to distribute the memo or resolution to all division heads.
+The division heads then distribute the document to their managers so that the word trickles down and the message is reinforced that all managers must endorse the compliance and ethics program.
+This approach also makes the compliance and ethics program directly accessible to staff and gives staff an opportunity to discuss the document in relatively small groups.
 A special department or unit meeting to discuss the program and distribute the letter can lend weight to the message, or it can be an agenda item for a regularly scheduled meeting.
-Any discussion with staff, will give staff an opportunity to ask questions and understand the program purpose and goals.
+Whatever the venue, staff should be given ample opportunity to ask questions and offer feedback.

-Moreover, the board’s role does not end with agreeing to establish a compliance program and distributing a letter of support—nor does its responsibility.
+Moreover, the board’s role does not end with voting to establish a compliance and ethics program and distributing a letter of support—nor does its responsibility.
 Ongoing, visible support from the board of directors is crucial.
-Board oversight of the compliance program includes their accountability to understand and assure that management implements an effective compliance program that assists the organization to prevent and deter wrong doing.
-When the board takes compliance seriously, that sense of importance will be known throughout the organization.
-Your board may need guidance in understanding the importance of compliance.
-They may not immediately recognize that “doing the right thing” provides a cultural tone of compliant and ethical behavior and that compliance is a good, long-term investment.
-The board of directors or governing committee, meeting infrequently and not always aware of day-to-day operations, can be insulated from problems.
-In the case of compliance, however, the board must understand the implications of not taking active measures to prevent potential wrongdoing.
-They should be educated about the potential for liability.
-Cases such as the U.S. Caremark International Derivative Litigation (though U.S.-oriented, the governance principles are applicable to most organizations), have reinforced the boards accountability and responsibilities in understanding the company’s efforts to prevent and detect fraud and abuse.
-It is in the best interest of the organization to have the board take an active rather than a passive role in compliance.
+Most people care about what their boss cares about.
+When the board takes compliance and ethics seriously, that sense of importance will trickle down.
+The United States Sentencing Commission Guidelines Manual states that the company’s “governing authority shall be knowledgeable about the content and operation of the compliance and ethics program and shall exercise reasonable oversight.”
+Your board may need guidance in understanding the seriousness of compliance and ethics and their oversight responsibility.
+They may not immediately recognize that doing the right thing is good business and that compliance and ethics is a good long-term investment.
+The board, meeting infrequently and not always aware of day-to-day operations, can be insulated from issues.
+In the case of compliance and ethics, however, the board must understand the implications of not taking active measures to prevent potential wrongdoing.
+They should be educated about the potential for liability and reminded of the In re Caremark International Inc. Derivative Litigation, which makes the board responsible for implementation of a system to gather information on the company’s efforts to prevent and detect fraud and abuse.
+The compliance and ethics officer should accept the responsibility in assuring that the board receives training on the compliance and ethics program and their responsibilities on an ongoing basis.
+It is in the best interest of the organization to have the board take an active rather than a passive role in compliance and ethics.

-Supervisors or managers also must lead by example, for actions speak louder than words.
-A manager cannot encourage employees to report questionable behavior and then give special treatment to a friend.
-Once a potential concern is reported, the non-retaliation policy must be followed.
-It is up to management to make sure employees do not hesitate to come forward with their compliance concerns without fear of retaliation.
+Supervisors or managers must lead by example, as actions speak louder than words.
+A manager cannot encourage employees to report questionable behavior and then treat them badly for doing so.
+Once a potential infraction is reported, the nonretaliation policy must be rigorously observed.
+It is up to management to make sure employees do not hesitate to come forward for fear of retaliation.

-Day-to-day responsibilities of managers to be aware of compliance issues is an important obligation of the manager role.
-Managers and supervisors must closely follow news and information from their professional organizations and pass along compliance-related issues to the compliance office.
-The compliance officer is encouraged to proactively and routinely ask managers and supervisors what new regulations are developing in their fields.
+Staying on top of compliance issues is a manager’s day-to-day obligation.
+Managers and supervisors must closely follow news and information from their professional organizations and pass all compliance and ethics related issues to the compliance office.
+The compliance officer is encouraged to be proactive and, from time to time, ask managers and supervisors what new regulations are developing in their fields.

 Certain industries revolve around key professionals who hold influential positions in the organization.
-Examples of key professionals in select industries include physicians in health care, engineers in building, attorneys in legal, programmers in computer science, investigators in research, et cetera.
-These individuals play key leadership roles in their industries.
-Frequent situations will arise where one of these individual’s support can make all the difference in creating a true culture of compliance.
-It is thus to your advantage to find a key professional champion—someone who understands and supports the mission of the compliance program and who will back you up when needed.
-Moreover, this professional can be a model of how employees can effectively incorporate compliance into their other job functions without distracting from the performance of their actual duties and without consuming unacceptable amounts of time.
-This key professional can advocate compliance in several ways:
+Examples of key professionals in select industries include physicians in health care, engineers in building, attorneys in legal, programmers in computer science, investigators in research, etc. These individuals play key leadership roles in their industries.
+Frequent situations will arise where one of these individuals’ support can make all the difference in creating a true culture of compliance and ethics.
+It is thus to your advantage to find a key professional champion/ambassador—someone who understands and supports the mission of the compliance and ethics program, is well thought of in the organization, and will back you up when needed.
+Moreover, this professional can be a model of how employees can effectively incorporate compliance and ethics into their other job functions without distracting from the performance of their actual duties and without consuming inordinate amounts of time.
+This key professional can advocate compliance and ethics in several ways:

-Provide data to support compliance activities and improvements
+Provide data to support compliance and ethics activities and improvements;

 Communicate, communicate, communicate.

-The earlier you achieve professional buy-in the better.
-Invite professionals to compliance implementation committee meetings and actively seek their input throughout the start-up—and beyond.
-Many organizations have a strong professional presence on their compliance committees.
-If possible, consider having a professional chair the compliance committee.
-When funding permits, sending a key professional to a compliance conference can provide valuable education as well as increased awareness and additional support.
-Achieving professional buy-in will be an important challenge, but it is a critical to launching an effective compliance program.
+The earlier you achieve professional buy-in, the better.
+Invite professionals to compliance and ethics committee meetings and actively seek their input.
+Many organizations have a strong professional presence on their compliance and ethics committees.
+When funding permits, sending key professionals, including board members and management, to a compliance and ethics conferences can provide valuable education—as well as increased awareness—and facilitate support.
+Achieving professional buy-in will be an important challenge, but it is a critical element of launching an effective compliance and ethics program.

-Mistakes happen.
-When we detect mistakes, we need to address the mistake so it doesn’t reoccur.
-In launching a compliance program, staff will need to be convinced that looking for problem areas is not the sole responsibility of the compliance office—it is everyone’s job.
-Education is the first step to take, but also look for ways to heighten awareness on a day-to-day basis.
-Organizations will distribute items such as cups or pens with a compliance slogan and the organization name or logo to launch their compliance program.
-Everybody loves something for free, and if the budget permits, these items can increase awareness and foster cooperation.
+It isn’t a crime to make a mistake, but it may be a crime not to do anything about the mistake once it is detected.
+In launching a compliance and ethics program, staff will need to be convinced that identifying problem areas is not the sole responsibility of the compliance and ethics office—it is everyone’s responsibility.
+Education is the first step, but also look for ways to heighten awareness on a day-to-day basis.
+When launching a compliance and ethics program, some organizations will distribute cups or pens with a compliance and ethics slogan and the organization name or logo.
+Everybody loves a freebie, and if the budget permits, these items can increase awareness and foster cooperation.
+Consider placing the hotline number or a quote from the code of conduct on employee badges.

-Staff buy-in will be directly related to the organization’s ability to foster an environment of trust.
-As emphasized earlier, accepting the non-retaliation policy will be the best way to ensure active staff participation.
-Rewarding and thanking those who come forward to report an issue will provide immediate positive feedback to staff and will offer a long-term reward for the compliance program overall.
+Staff buy-in will directly correlate with the organization’s ability to foster an environment of trust.
+As emphasized earlier, accepting the nonretaliation policy as nothing short of gospel will be the best way to ensure active staff participation.
+Rewarding and thanking those who come forward to do the right thing will provide immediate positive feedback to staff and reap long-term rewards for the compliance and ethics program overall.